lfe/lfe.github.io/downloads/user-guide.markdown

 * CL packages or munged names faking packages
 * Access to Java libraries

 <a name="132_what_lfe_is!"></a>
 ### 1.3.2 What LFE Is!

 Here's what you *can* expect of LFE:

 * A proper Lisp-2, based on the features and limitations of the Erlang VM
-* Compatible with vanilla Erlang and OTP
+* Compatibility with vanilla Erlang and OTP
 * It runs on the standard Erlang VM

 Furthermore, as a result of Erlang's influence (and LFE's compatibility with